Creating and editing workflows

 Workflow editor overview

 This is a workflow editor.
-You can write a JSON code there, or just paste it and save the result.
+You can write JSON code there, or just paste it and save the result.

 In the Name text box, you can rename the file.
 In the Type drop-down list box, you can select what item you'll create a workflow file for.
 It can be UI Framework, Simple Editor, or Design Editor.